brunokoga/Montevideo/advancedRaceGuide_dir/featuredRaces/hobgoblins.md

 The following racial traits may be selected instead of existing hobgoblin racial traits.
 Consult your GM before selecting any of these new options.

 **Bandy-Legged** : Bandy-legged hobgoblins have an even more exaggerated stature than other hobgoblins, with bowed legs and massive shoulders.
-Hobgoblins with this racial trait gain a +2 racial bonus on [Climb](skill_dir/climb#_climb and [Ride](skill_dir/ride#_ride checks, and a +2 racial bonus to their CMD against bull rush or trip attempts while on solid ground.
+Hobgoblins with this racial trait gain a +2 racial bonus on [Climb](skills/climb#_climb) and [Ride](skill_dir/ride#_ride) checks, and a +2 racial bonus to their CMD against bull rush or trip attempts while on solid ground.
 The base speed of bandy-legged hobgoblins is reduced to 20 feet.

 **Battle-Hardened** : Incessant drills make defense second nature to some hobgoblins.
 Hobgoblins with this racial trait gain a +1 bonus to CMD.
 This racial trait replaces sneaky.

 **Engineer** : Hobgoblin engineers tinker endlessly with fire, explosives, and the engines of war.
-Hobgoblins with this racial trait gain a +2 racial bonus on [Craft](skill_dir/craft#_craft) (alchemy and [Knowledge](skill_dir/knowledge#_knowledge) (engineering checks.
+Hobgoblins with this racial trait gain a +2 racial bonus on [Craft](skills/craft#_craft) (alchemy) and [Knowledge](skill_dir/knowledge#_knowledge) (engineering) checks.
 This racial trait replaces sneaky.

 **Fearsome** : Some hobgoblins scorn caution and subtlety for swagger and bluster.
-Hobgoblins with this racial trait gain a +4 racial bonus on [Intimidate](skill_dir/intimidate#_intimidate checks.
+Hobgoblins with this racial trait gain a +4 racial bonus on [Intimidate](skills/intimidate#_intimidate) checks.
 This racial trait replaces sneaky.

 **Magehunter** : Hobgoblins hate and fear arcane casters.
-A magehunter gains a +2 racial bonus on [Spellcraft](skill_dir/spellcraft#_spellcraft checks made to identify a spell being cast and a +1 racial bonus on attack rolls against arcane spellcasters.
+A magehunter gains a +2 racial bonus on [Spellcraft](skill_dir/spellcraft#_spellcraft) checks made to identify a spell being cast and a +1 racial bonus on attack rolls against arcane spellcasters.
 He only gains this bonus against creatures that use spells, and not against those that only use spell-like abilities.
 This racial trait replaces sneaky.

 **Pit Boss** : Slave blood fuels the hobgoblin war machine.
 Pit bosses extract the last breath of labor from their charges with a liberal touch of the lash.
 Hobgoblins with this racial trait gain proficiency with whips and a +1 racial bonus on combat maneuver checks made to disarm or trip with a whip.
 This racial trait replaces sneaky.

 **Scarred** : A hobgoblin can scar himself with both blade and fire to toughen his hide into a mass of horny scars.
 Hobgoblins with this racial trait gain a +1 natural armor bonus to Armor Class.
 However, the repeated exposure to fire permanently damages their eyes.
 This racial trait replaces the darkvision racial trait.

 **Slave Hunter** : Hobgoblin slavers excel at tracking down runaway slaves and surviving in filthy conditions.
-Hobgoblins with this racial trait gain a +2 racial bonus on [Survival](skill_dir/survival#_survival checks and a +2 racial bonus on Fortitude saves against disease.
+Hobgoblins with this racial trait gain a +2 racial bonus on [Survival](skills/survival#_survival) checks and a +2 racial bonus on Fortitude saves against disease.
 This racial trait replaces sneaky.

 **Unfit** : Hobgoblins who failed to secure a position in the military hold the lowest status in hobgoblin society, and quickly learn the value of currying favor with their betters.
-Hobgoblins with this racial trait gain proficiency in a single martial weapon and +1 racial bonus on [Bluff](skill_dir/bluff#_bluff and [Diplomacy](skill_dir/diplomacy#_diplomacy checks.
+Hobgoblins with this racial trait gain proficiency in a single martial weapon and +1 racial bonus on [Bluff](skill_dir/bluff#_bluff) and [Diplomacy](skills/diplomacy#_diplomacy) checks.
 This racial trait replaces sneaky.

 # Favored Class Options